kysondev/felinify/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## License

+This project was originally licensed under the MIT License but is now licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This means any modifications or usage of this project, including over a network, must also be made available under the AGPL v3 license terms.

+For more details, see the [LICENSE](./LICENSE) file.

 ## Contact